thepretiso/tower-of-hanoi-vite/README.md

 # Tower of Hanoi
-Another implementation of the classic mathematic problem of the Hanoi tower, or The problem of Benares Temple or Tower of Brahma or Lucas' Tower and sometimes pluralized as Towers, or simply pyramid puzzle.
+Another implementation of the classic mathematic problem of the Tower of Hanoi, or The problem of Benares Temple or Tower of Brahma or Lucas' Tower and sometimes pluralized as Towers, or simply pyramid puzzle.